spdk/spdk/doc/jsonrpc.md

 ## bdev_delay_create {#rpc_bdev_delay_create}

 Create delay bdev.
 This bdev type redirects all IO to it's base bdev and inserts a delay on the completion path to create an artificial drive latency.
+All latency valuessupplied to this bdev should be in microseconds.

 ### Parameters